CassianLi/rattler/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command listen      Monitor the messages in the message queue and save the corresponding messages as XML files to the specified path serve       Start a web server watch       Monitor changes to files in the specified file path
+  completion  Generate the autocompletion script for the specified shell help        Help about any command

 Flags:
       --config string   config file (default is $HOME/.rattler/config.yaml)